 When you take a walk around Reykjavik you cannot miss the murals that adorns many of the city buildings.
 Whether you call it urban graffiti or street art, it has become a major tourist attraction in the city.

-It should be noted that like many cities, illegal graffiti remains an issue in Reykjavik.
-The city spends a significant amount of money every year to remove illegal graffiti from city buildings, light poles, street signs and other city property.
+Illegal graffiti remains an issue in Reykjavik, just as it does in many cities around the world.
+Because of this the city spends a significant amount of money every year to remove illegal graffiti from city buildings, light poles, street signs and other city property.
 The art that you see on many of the buildings is not illegal graffiti.
 Street art is legal in Reykjavik if the property owner has given permission for it to be painted on their building.

 Where to find the street art